What Exactly Is An Antioxidant Anyway?

 Now, before you hate all radicals, let me say that A FEW of them are necessary.
 Their presence inside a cell can indicate that the cell is damaged and ready to be disposed of by the larger cells responsible for cleaning up debris.
 Cells with unwanted bacteria often have radicals, which signal to the extracellular environment that they need help.
 But, when too many free radicals show up, it’s impossible to keep track of the helpful, signaling molecules versus the destructive, mutation-causing ones and the cleanup cells just get overwhelmed and confused.

 So, finding the right balance is the trick.
-Despite the beneficial actions of antioxidants inside the body, high-dose antioxidant supplements have not been conclusively shown to prevent the diseases caused by oxidative damage and can even be harmful.
-However, consuming antioxidant-rich foods and using skin products high in antioxidants like natural beauty maven Josh Rosebrook's potent Cacao Antioxidant Mask ($60) can help keep free radicals at optimum levels.
+Despite the beneficial actions of antioxidants inside the body, high-dose antioxidant supplements have not been conclusively shown to prevent the diseases caused by oxidative damage and can even be harmful1.
+However, consuming antioxidant-rich foods2 and using skin products high in antioxidants like natural beauty maven Josh Rosebrook's potent Cacao Antioxidant Mask ($60) can help keep free radicals at optimum levels.
 Three antioxidants particularly relevant to skin care are vitamins A, C, and E.

 Commonly referred to as tretinoin or retinoic acid, is the active ingredient in Retin-A. While it is available in pharmaceutical format and has been shown to improve skin appearance, it has been scrutinized lately for possible toxicity, both personal and environmental.
 Retinol, a milder form, is not as harsh on the skin but may have a similar toxicity profile.
 It ends up being a personal choice—many women are willing to risk a little toxicity in exchange for younger looking skin.
 For those on the fence, using oils rich in vitamin A is a safer alternative and can improve skin appearance, albeit more slowly.
 Try Osmia Organics Nectar Vital Rose Drops ($98) which smells amazing thanks to organic rose otto, Australian sandalwood, and jasmine oils.